pguardati/stack-overflow-contrib/neuron_spike_simulation/README.md

 TODO:
 - add k_noise as a parameter in the grid search
-- add tqdm in gread search
+- add tqdm in grid search
 - add usage of multiplicative input for parameter optimization
+- add usage of decibel input
 - make optimization to converge starting from v=1e-7, a=0.1 and current k_noise
+- use scipy.optimize.least_squares?
+- automatically find votlage,area such that p(spike)=0.5 + swipe around that